sonatype/helm3-charts/charts/nexus-repository-manager/README.md

 $ helm install nexus-rm sonatype/nexus-repository-manager [ --version v29.2.0 ]
 ```

-The above command deploys Nexus on the Kubernetes cluster in the default configuration.
+The above command deploys Nexus Repository on the Kubernetes cluster in the default configuration.

 You can pass custom configuration values as follows: